 A vibrant matcha sponge cake or quatre-quarts, served in fingers.
 Matcha gives this simple sponge cake a bright colour and not-too-sweet flavour; beaten egg whites make it extra light.
 Easy to make and simple to serve, matcha sponge cake makes an elegant but unfussy afternoon treat.

-When I bake cakes, they tend to be humble things, not motte-and-bailey castles of chocolate fingers and buttercream.
-I prefer a treat with an easy formula, which is why I am particularly drawn to the French word for sponge cake: quatre-quarts, or ‘four quarters’.
-This shows just how simple a pleasure cake can be: nothing more than flour, eggs, butter and sugar in equal proportions (by weight).
-The French method, which I use, differs slightly from most British sponge cake recipes.
-A little more elbow grease is required, but the effort is rewarded with extra lightness.
+I’m not a fancy home baker.
+I can’t be bothered with motte-and-bailey castles of chocolate fingers and buttercream.
+That’s why I’m drawn to the French word for sponge cake: quatre-quarts, or ‘four quarters’, which shows just how simple cake can be.
+Sponge cake is nothing more than flour, eggs, butter and sugar in equal proportions (by weight).
+The classic French method, which I use here, differs slightly from most British sponge cake recipes in that the egg whites are beaten separately.

 I thought you’d ask.
 In Japan, this food is known by the American loanword パウンドケーキ (paundokēki), which you may recognise phonetically as ‘pound cake’.
-This also alludes to the equal-parts-by-weight preparation method.
-Americans still use the term ‘pound cake’ despite have largely abandoned weight measurements in cookery.
-Meanwhile, despite our possession of scales and obsession with Bake Off, we Brits are relatively unfamiliar with the term.
-Could it be that the texturally descriptive term ‘sponge cake’ actually marks us out as a nation of cake-eaters, not cake-makers?
+This also alludes to the equal-parts-by-weight idea.

-- For this matcha sponge cake (or quatre-quarts au matcha if you prefer), you will need measuring scales, two mixing bowls and a loaf tin.
+- To make this matcha sponge cake (or quatre-quarts au matcha if you prefer), you will need measuring scales, two mixing bowls and a loaf tin.